House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate to high

-This idea for dividing a bedroom into two rooms has the benefit of letting natural light pass through.
+This plan for dividing a bedroom into two rooms has the benefit of letting natural light pass through.
 However, it’s also one of the costliest ideas on today’s list, even if you do it yourself.
-Glass partitions can be custom ordered, and they’re an excellent choice for even the biggest bedrooms.
-Also, you can choose frosted glass if you want more privacy in your 2nd bedroom when the partitions are closed.
-They are also an excellent way to let fresh air into one room in winter but keep the other room warm, cozy, and well-lit.
+Glass partitions can be custom ordered and are an excellent choice for even the biggest bedrooms.
+Also, you can use frosted glass if you want more privacy in your 2nd bedroom when the partitions are closed.

 Materials: